andrewcooke/uncode/README.md

   for the new guess calculated.

-* by repeating this process several times we get an idea of how much the score changes on average. this value is then modified by `--heat` and used as an upper limit below.
+* by repeating this process several times we get an idea of how much the score changes on average. this value is then modified by `--heat` and used as an upper limit.

 * we then try swapping characters many times, looking at the changing scores, always keeping guesses that improve (increase) the score and *sometimes* keeping guesses that decrease the score (ie if the